webprofusion/certify-docs/README.md

 # Documentation system for Certify The Web
-Documentation Site for the Certify SSL Manager.
+Documentation Site for the Certify Certificate Manager.

 Contributions are welcome and all content can be found in the `docs` folder.
 Please submit a PR.